ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the transport protocol before Connection establishment, which will then be reliably transferred to the other side before or during Connection establishment, potentially multiple times.
 See also {{msg-idempotent}}.
-The recommended default is to not have this option.
+The recommended default is to Prefer this option.

 ### Multistream Connections in Group {#prop-multistream}

 This property specifies that the application would prefer multiple Connections within a Connection Group to be provided by streams of a single underlying transport connection where possible.
-The recommended default is to not have this option.
+The recommended default is to Prefer have this option.

 ### Control checksum coverage on sending or receiving {#prop-checksum-control}

 This property specifies whether the application considers it useful to enable, disable, or configure a checksum when sending a Message, or configure whether to require a checksum or not when receiving.
-The recommended default is full checksum coverage without the option to configure it, and requiring a checksum when receiving.
+The recommended default is to Prefer this option for sending, and Require a checksum when receiving.

 ### Congestion control {#prop-cc}